Sword2yk/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 ### Clues and Considerations
 - Provide a non-nested bullet list.
 - Leave out the German words, since there is a vocabulary table for the students to utilize.
+- refernece the <file>considerations-examples.xml</file> for good consideration examples

+## Teacher Tests

+Please read this file so you can see more examples to provide better output
+<file>german-teaching-test.md</file>

+## Last Checks

+- Make sure you read all the example files tell me that you have.
+- Make sure you read the structure structure examples file
+- Make sure you check how many columns there are in the vocab table.

 Student Input: Did you see the raven this morning?
 They were looking at our garden.